~ Milica Puric ~

-Mano Divina – photographed on his birthay by Dan Webb
+Mano Divina, composer and musician from Philadephia – photographed on his birthday by Dan Webb

-In that time just few people knew about theremin.
-The instrument is a little bit more popular today, so people can get lessons, but in the past, when Mano started playing nobody knew the name of it, not to mentioned how to play on it.
-‘So I had to figure out how to play.
-I didn’t learn from any teacher!’
-Luckily for him he was schooled in music and had a lot of training in other instruments.
+In that time just a few people knew about this instrument.
+It is a little bit more popular today, so people can get lessons, but in the past, when Mano started playing, nobody knew the name of it, not to mentioned how to play it.
+“So I had to figure out how to play.
+I didn’t learn from any teacher!”
+Luckily for him, he was schooled in music and had a lot of training in other instruments.

-Mano Divina Giannone and his The Divine Hand Ensemble perform classical compositions, chamber music, opera arias, sacred choral music opera arias and even some spooky themes (because theremin was used in some science-fiction movies) and some rock interpretation.
+Mano and his Divine Hand Ensemble perform classical compositions, chamber music, opera arias, sacred choral music and even some spooky themes (because the theremin was used in some science fiction movies) and some rock interpretation.
 They practice and rehearse a lot.
 They performed for Pope Francis last year while he was visiting Philadelphia and he was delighted.
-They always have important concerts for their Halloween anniversary and they will have hundredth performance together for Winter solstice (December 21st) on the stage where they started – on Sellersville Theater in Pennsylvania.

 You can find more about Mano Divina Giannone and his ‘The Divine Hand Ensemble’ on their website http://divinehand.net/index.php and their Facebook page https://www.facebook.com/divinehandensemble/?pnref=lhc